Over time, methadone abuse will distort your ability to control your emotions, leading to negative consequences in all areas of your life.

 Withdrawing from loved ones is a sign of methadone addiction.

-Methadone addiction develops gradually over time as the drug’s effects wear down brain cell structures and weakens their ability to produce endorphin supplies in the absence of methadone.
+Methadone addiction develops gradually over time as the drug’s effects damage brain cell structures and weaken their ability to produce endorphin in the absence of methadone.
 According to the National Drug Intelligence Center, frequent methadone abuse soon gives way to rising tolerance levels, physical dependence and eventual addiction.

 The need for methadone addiction treatment becomes apparent once the following signs develop: